 We hope you take advantage of this new tax-deductible status and open your hearts and wallets to help us offer totally free sterilization, as well as help treat and find good homes for the many abandoned dogs and cats of Cozumel Mexico.
 You truly make a difference in so many of their lives.

 FRIENDS relies on your generous support.
-Your charitable, Tax-deductible donations may be made by check in the U.S. and made out to FRIENDS of the COZUMEL HUMANE SOCIETY (or FOTCHS).
+Your charitable, Tax-deductible donations may be made by clicking on the donation link at the top of this page, or if you are in the U.S., you may send a check made out to FRIENDS of the COZUMEL HUMANE SOCIETY (or FOTCHS).

 Please mail checks to this address:

 Grapevine, TX 76051

 When your donation is received, a receipt will be issued for your tax records.
 Please be sure to include your contact information, including your email address.

 If you wish to make a recurring monthly tax-deductible donation contact Anne Cheatham at [email protected]

 For all other questions regarding your tax-deductible donation to FOTCHS, please contact Debby McBride at [email protected]

 FRIENDS is a U.S. non-profit corporation, incorporated specifically to solicit charitable donations for the COZUMEL HUMANE SOCIETY so that they may continue their animal welfare programs.
 These programs include, but are not limited to: spay/neuter programs, animal care education, and shelter and adoption of rescued animals.